 The most expensive home on the market in LA is this palatial estate for $125 million #Homes & Tours#California#Los Angeles#real estate Updated Oct 7 2019 (Posted Jan 16 2019) Catherine Clark bijouxandbits Photos by: Simon Berlyn Photos by Simon Berlyn Related Post Let's all move into this magical Hogwarts house for sale in Minnesota If you're in the market for a $3 million home that's part Weasley house, part Hogwarts common room, part ancient old schoolroom, and part house...
 Read more What do you think a home would look like if it was set to be LA's most expensive home?
 If you're imagining 3.25 acres of eco-friendly hilltop property in Beverly Hills with a 18,500 square foot palatial estate designed by Richard Meier & Partners Architects, you'd be right.
 The home itself has a huge open floor plan with gallery-like spaces, rooms hidden behind discreet doors, two staircases and an elevator (natch!), automated doors (the Star Trek dream!), and even a lower level for the staff (hello Downton Abbey!).
 Photos by Simon Berlyn The gym alone is larger than my apartment at 1,148 square feet.
 There are five huge bedrooms including a massive owner's suite with it's own deck, huge expansive-in closets, and a spa-like bathroom.
 Outside there's a gorgeous 85-foot pool, pool house, and parking for 35 cars.
 Which is, let's see, 35 more than I have.
 Har har.
 Photos by Simon Berlyn The pièce de résistance (for me, at least) is the private screening room.
 Le sigh.
 Photos by Simon Berlyn Photos by Simon Berlyn According to Domino, the home currently belongs to Casey Wasserman, a sports and media mogul and grandson of Hollywood talent agent Lew Wasserman who also lived on the lot for about 50 years.
 Photos by Simon Berlyn All this and more can be yours for the low, low price of only $125 million.
 Now that we know the house we're all chipping in to buy, claim your space now and start singing, "champagne wishes and caviar dreams."
 Photos by Simon Berlyn Related Post This historical Dutch spooky house for sale is straight out of our haunted dreams There is a six bedroom home in the Netherlands that reader Noor called out to me recently that BLEW MY MIND.
 It's the spooky house of my dreams.
 Located in… Read More H/t Domino and Westside Estate Agency Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
-Fix Typo Catherine Clark Catherine Clark loiters at her local library, makes art, watches movies en masse, plays video and tabletop games, poorly cooks healthy things, cuddles with her feline fur babies, and blogs at BijouxandBits.com. @enidjcoleslaw @bijouxandbits @bijouxandbits PREVIOUS In which I tell conservatives I understand them because I used to be one NEXT These spontaneous yurt honeymoon photos on Water Island are like firefly magic Show/Hide comments [ 4 ] I like that the house kinda looks lived in–there's stuff on the nightstands, things in the kitchen.
+Fix Typo Catherine Clark Catherine Clark loiters at her local library, makes art, watches movies en masse, plays video and tabletop games, poorly cooks healthy things, cuddles with her feline fur babies, and blogs at BijouxandBits.com. @enidjcoleslaw @bijouxandbits @bijouxandbits PREVIOUS In which I tell conservatives I understand them because I used to be one NEXT These spontaneous yurt honeymoon photos on Water Island are like firefly magic Show/Hide comments [ 5 ] I like that the house kinda looks lived in–there's stuff on the nightstands, things in the kitchen.
 Doesn't look as sterile as I expected.
 Reply I really appreciate your article, I thought that investing in real estate is more profitable as compared to investing in gold.
 And also there are less risk factors in real estate investment.
 So that’s why I personally prefer to invest in real estate.
 Reply I really thank the author of this article, the article has great significance for me, it just leads me to do better things for this life.
 Very meaningful, thank you very much, wish you happy.gutters raleigh Reply Really informative update on your website about the property which police seize and investigate the woman behind.
 The department must take serious action against such corruption cases.
-I would like to look forward to more best writing services online updates related to this case.malta property Reply Join the conversation Cancel ReplyYour email address will not be published.
+I would like to look forward to more best writing services online updates related to this case.malta property Reply An interesting dialogue is price comment.
+I feel that it is best to write more on this matter, it may not be a taboo topic however usually individuals are not enough to talk on such topics.
+To the next.
+Cheers.body contouring miami Reply Join the conversation Cancel ReplyYour email address will not be published.
 Required fields are marked *Comment Save my name, email, and website in this browser for the next time I comment.
 Notify me of follow-up comments by email.
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.